Frunza/edit-kubeconfig-files/README.md

 So, to update a configuration, you should first delete it, and afterwards add it again.

 Tip: If you use the same `kubernetes` distribution for different clusters, usually the default context has the same name, like *cluster1* as used in the examples.
-In such a scenario, it is a good idea to rename the configuration to something else like *devCluster*, *productionCluster*, etc. You can rename the context components (cluster, context and user)in the obtained `kubeconfig` file just before using the `add` command.
+In such a scenario, it is a good idea to rename the configuration to something else like *devCluster*, *productionCluster*, etc. You can rename the context components (cluster, context and user)in the obtained `kubeconfig` file just before using the `kubecm add` command.

 To view all your contexts in your `kubeconfig` file, you can run the following command:
 ```sh